What You Need to Know About Cyclones in Rarotonga and the Cook Islands

 The 2005 Cyclones

 In February 2005, the Cook Islands experienced gale-force winds from Cyclone Meena, Cyclone Nancy caused power cuts and house damage on Atiu, and Cyclone Olaf damaged homes and businesses on the western side of Rarotonga.
-Again in 2005, homes in the northern islands of Pukapuka and Nassau were seriously impacted by Cycle Percy.
+Again in 2005, homes in the northern islands of Pukapuka and Nassau were seriously impacted by Cyclone Percy.

 Cyclone Trina